Unpopular Sri Lankan PM elected president; risks new turmoil

-“I need not tell you the status our country is in.
-Now that the election is over we have to end this division," Wickremesinghe, 73, told fellow lawmakers after his victory was announced.
+“I need not tell you what state our country is in," Wickremesinghe, 73, told fellow lawmakers after his victory was announced.
+"People are not expecting the old politics from us, they expect us to work together.”

+He pleaded for the country to move on: “Now that the election is over, we have to end this division.”

-But it's not clear that would happen.
-Protesters quickly gathered outside the president’s residence, chanting, “Ranil, go home.”
+But protesters flocked to the presidential residence instead, chanting, “Ranil, go home.”

 Wickremesinghe has wide experience in diplomatic and international affairs — he noted Wednesday that he had spent 45 years of his life in Parliament — and has led the talks on a bailout package for the bankrupt country with the International Monetary Fund.